Tennessee State Route System

-The State Route System of Tennessee is maintained and developed by the Tennessee Department of Transportation (TDOT) in the US state of Tennessee.
+The State Route System of Tennessee is maintained and developed by the Tennessee Department of Transportation (TDOT) in the U.S. state of Tennessee.
 Currently the state has 14150 mi of state-maintained roadways, including 1233 mi of Interstate Highways and 13077 mi of State Highways.
 All of the U.S. Routes in Tennessee have a state route routed concurrently with them, though the state route is hidden and only signed along the green mile marker signs that display mileage within each county.
-Since 1983, state routes have been divided into primary and secondary routes.
+The state route system in Tennessee was established in 1923.
+Since the 1983 renumbering, state routes have been divided into primary and secondary routes with separate shields used for each.